6 Money Savings Challenges To Improve Your Finances

 This year I decided that whenever I feel the need to buy myself something new, I put about 70% of that cost into a treat-yo-self jar.

-Tip: A piggy bank may be a better option for this as opposed to a jar because the money is not easily accessible, and you won’t be tempted to spend it on something frivolous.
+Tip: A piggy bank may be a better option for this as opposed to a jar because the cash is not easily accessible, and you won’t be tempted to spend it on something frivolous.
 See really cute piggy banks below, you can use for yourself or your little ones!

 3. The Coupon Money Saving Challenge